 It's highly recommended that online business (regardless if they operate just a simple website or a simple mobile app) that allow or require a user to register for an account have this agreement in place and present it to users at the time of their account registration.

-Desktop apps also benefit heavily from having a T&C, besides benefiting from having an EULA agreement.
+Desktop apps also benefit heavily from having a T&C, besides benefiting from having an EULA.

-Here's the list of sections in the Terms and Conditions agreement of Opodo:
+Here's the list of sections in the Terms and Conditions agreement of Jump Tomorrow:

 Privacy Policies should document your privacy practices.
 Update it as soon as anything changes, such as if you begin to collect a different type of personal information from your users, or if you begin to allow third parties to access the information when you didn't in the past.